stevensona/shader-toy/README.md

 ## Release Notes

+### 0.8.1
+* Fixed issue with path generation on Linux and MacOS resulting in a broken experience,
+* fixed issue where editor changes would trigger a shader reload even if they were not text editors.

+### 0.8.0
+* Refactored a lot of code to use Visual Studio Code's _WebView API_ instead of its deprecated _PreviewHtml_ command.

 ### 0.7.10
 * Fixed behaviour of iMouse to resemble shaderoty.com as close as possible,
 * added iMouseButton uniform which holds left mousebutton in x and right mousebutton in y, 0 being up and 1 being down.